ElizabethBrooks/MiniShell/README.md

-Name: Elizabeth Brooks
-Date Modified: April 28, 2016
-File: CS470 Lab1

-# MiniShell
+#MiniShell
-###Mini shell for performing basic terminal functions.
+Mini shell for performing basic terminal functions.

 ##The shell has the following features:
 1. exit [n] terminates the shell program.